-If all eight of these species are managed for conservation the state could gain a 30-year economic benefit of: $829.7 million dollars; $4.2 billion in total sales; 1,493 additional jobs; and $1.6 billion in labor income.
+If these species are managed for conservation the state could gain a 30-year economic benefit of: $829.7 million dollars; $4.2 billion in total sales; 1,493 additional jobs; and $1.6 billion in labor income.
 This is in addition to the current level of fisheries related economic benefits.

 It is clear the state has an incredible opportunity to restore its status as a premier fishing destination.
 In addition to benefits to the recreational fishing economy, the struggling commercial sector can be a premier local and sustainable seafood producer.